Floorp-Projects/Floorp/remote/doc/marionette/Taskcluster.md

 an interactive task you can interact with via a shell and VNC.

-To create an interactive task for a Marionette job which is shown as failed on Treeherder, follow the Taskcluster documentation for [Debugging a task].
+To create an interactive task for a Marionette job which is shown as failed on Treeherder, select the job, click the ellipse in the lower left pane, and choose `Create Interactive Task`.

 Please note that you need special permissions to actually request such a loaner.

-When the task has been created the shell needs to be opened.
+When the task has been created you will receive an email with the connection details.
+Open the referenced shell and you will be connected via a WebSocket.
 Once that has been done a wizard will automatically launch and provide some options.
 Best here is to choose the second option, which will run all the setup steps, installs the Firefox or Fennec